aosabook/500lines/dagoba/dagoba.markdown

 ## The Problem with Being Eager

 Before we look at the pipetypes themselves we're going to take a diversion into the exciting world of execution strategy.
 There are two main schools of thought: the Call By Value clan, also known as eager beavers, are strict in their insistence that all arguments be evaluated before the function is applied.
-Their opposing faction, the Call By Needians, are content to procrastinate until the last possible moment before doing anything, and even then do as little as possible --- they are, in a word, lazy.
+Their opposing faction, the Call By Needians, are content to procrastinate until the last possible moment before doing anything, and even then do as little as possible&mdash;they are, in a word, lazy.

 JavaScript, being a strict language, will process each of our steps as they are called.
 We would then expect the evaluation of `g.v('Thor').out().in()` to first find the Thor vertex, then find all vertices connected to it by outgoing edges, and from each of those vertices finally return all vertices they are connected to by inbound edges.

-In a non-strict language we would get the same result --- the execution strategy doesn't make much difference here.
+In a non-strict language we would get the same result&mdash;the execution strategy doesn't make much difference here.
 But what if we added a few additional calls?
-Given how well-connected Thor is, our `g.v('Thor').out().out().out().in().in().in()` query may produce many results --- in fact, because we're not limiting our vertex list to unique results, it may produce many more results than we have vertices in our total graph.
+Given how well-connected Thor is, our `g.v('Thor').out().out().out().in().in().in()` query may produce many results&mdash;in fact, because we're not limiting our vertex list to unique results, it may produce many more results than we have vertices in our total graph.

 We're probably only interested in getting a few unique results out, so we'll change the query a bit: `g.v('Thor').out().out().out().in().in().in().unique().take(10)`.
 Now our query produces at most 10 results.
 What happens if we evaluate this eagerly, though?
 We're still going to have to build up septillions of results before returning only the first 10.